What is Juvenile Periodontitis

 Rapidly Advancing Periodontitis

 In your case, we are dealing with Rapidly Advancing Periodontitis or Juvenile Periodontitis which in some ways is different from the more common forms of gum disease which is usually found in adults over the age of 35.
-Rapidly Advancing Periodontitis and Juvenile Periodontitis characteristically begin at a younger age.
+Rapidly Advancing Periodontitis and Juvenile Periodontitis (or Early Onset Periodontitis) characteristically begin at a younger age.
 Often rather than effecting all teeth, specific teeth may become severely diseased while others appear to be very healthy.
-Patients often have this condition in spite of good oral hygiene.
+Patients often have aggressive periodontitis in spite of good oral hygiene.
 This is why, again, we recommend you visit us twice a year.

 Controlling Gum Disease in Kids